-Species Range: Western Tiger Salamanders occupy a large region containing most of the Great Plains and Rocky Mountains and when combined with Eastern Tiger Salamanders are the most widely distributed salamander in North America.
+Species Distribution: Western Tiger Salamanders occupy a large region containing most of the Great Plains and Rocky Mountains and are among the most widely distributed salamander in North America.

-South Dakota Status: This species is not listed by South Dakota Game, Fish and Parks.
+South Dakota Status: This species is not monitored by South Dakota Game, Fish and Parks.

 Remarks: Research into the species boundary between the Western Tiger Salamander and Eastern Tiger Salamander is needed.
 Color and pattern variation and the potential to hybridize further complicates defining the exact boundary of these species in southeastern South Dakota.
 As larvae, these salamanders are often called a “mudpuppy” or “waterdog” and may appear similar to the Mudpuppy (Necturus maculosus), a much different salamander that is permanently aquatic and have four toes on their hind feet.
 Larval tiger salamanders are often sold as fishing bait, and as a result Western Tiger Salamanders have been widely introduced to new sites by anglers.